Thai Land & Houses wants to buy assets in U.S.

-BANGKOK Aug 30 Thailand's biggest housing develper, Land and Houses Pcl, said on Thursday it aimed to buy property assets in San Francisco in the United States later this year to tap growth opportunities there.
+BANGKOK Thailand's biggest housing developer, Land and Houses Pcl (LH.BK), said on Thursday it aimed to buy property assets in San Francisco in the United States later this year to tap growth opportunities there.

 "We are in the process of setting up a company in the U.S. with registered capital of $20 million.
 We aim to invest in properties for rental and the acquisition should be completed by the end of this year," Senior Executive Vice-President Adisorn Thananun-narapool told reporters.